Bon-Appetit/porn-domains/README.md

 # List of domains with adult content
 This list compiles a variety of domains related to adult content, primarily focusing on pornographic websites.
 Instead of creating another list from scratch, it aggregates the excellent work done by others into a comprehensive compilation.

-## CHANGE IN SOURCE HANDLING
-> [!CAUTION]
-> Moving forward, information for each source will be taken from its corresponding CSV file.
-Only sources that are not considered outdated will be included.
-For more details, please [read this](https://github.com/Bon-Appetit/porn-domains/discussions/43#discussioncomment-11306946).

 ## ATTENTION
 > [!CAUTION]